DISC Management Styles: Which Kind of Manager Are You?

 C-type people are focused on the process and achievement-driven.
 They are exceptionally hard-working and thorough with whatever they do.
 They are great critical thinkers who desire perfection and won’t let any details slip.

-Therefore, C-type managers do a great job employing example-setting management style at work.
+Therefore, C-type managers do a great job employing an example-setting management style at work.
 As they seek perfection and a systematic style of work, they take great care of what they do and expect employees to follow their path.
-C-type managers foster the team to strive for perfection and won’t satisfy unless the team achieves the best possible result.
+C-type managers want the team to strive for perfection and won’t be satisfied unless the team achieves the best possible result.

 You should balance your urge to dig into the details and the need to look at the big picture.
-When it is necessary, make quicker decisions without having to closely examine every little detail.
+When necessary, make quicker decisions without having to examine every little detail.

 “Knowing yourself is the beginning of all wisdom”, Aristotle once said.
 Complete understanding of DISC personalities and honest identification of your traits are the cornerstone of knowing and developing your personal and professional self.